This document creates a Binding Financial Agreement (BFA) for parties who are contemplating entering into a de facto relationship.

 Section 90UA specifies that two de facto parties can make a Part VIIIAB financial agreement under section 90UB of the Family Law Act 1975 only if the parties are ordinarily resident in a participating jurisdiction (which does not include WA) when they make the agreement.

-2️⃣ Providing how, in the event of the breakdown of the de facto relationship, all or any of the property or financial resources of either or both parties at the time when the agreement is made, or at a later time …
+2️⃣ Providing how, in the event of the breakdown of the de facto relationship, all or any of the property or financial resources of either or both parties at the time when the agreement is made, or at anytime before the breakdown of the de facto relationship, is to be dealt with.

-It's a critical element for the validity of a binding financial agreement that both parties are provided with independent legal advice from their own respective Australian legal practitioners.
+It's a critical element for the validity of a Binding Financial Agreement that both parties are provided with independent legal advice from their own respective Australian legal practitioners.

-This must happen before the parties sign the binding financial agreement.
+This must happen before the parties sign the Binding Financial Agreement.

 Enter the code WHen you pay full price to Purchase one of the following Self Service documents: